John Chapter 21

 5. So Jesus says to them: “Children, don’t you have any fish?”
 They answered Him: “No.”

-7. So the disciple who Jesus ^loved says to Peter: “It’s the Lord!”
+7. So that disciple whom Jesus ^loved says to Peter: “It’s the Lord!”
 So having heard that it’s the Lord, Simon Peter put on his outer tunic (for he was stripped for work) and threw himself into the sea.

 8. And the other disciples in the boat came dragging the net with the fish, for they weren’t far from the land, but about 200 cubits1“cubits”, the plural of “cubit”, which is about 18 inches, or about 46 centimeters.
 Thus, 200 cubits is about 300 feet. away.